Effects of oxygen on the optical properties of phenyl-based scintillators during irradiation and recovery: Experimental setup and procedures

 \subsection{Samples and irradiations}

 All scintillators discussed in this work are rectangular rods of dimension $1\,\textrm{cm}\times1\,\textrm{cm}\times5\,\textrm{cm}$, supplied by Eljen Technology.
 The substrate material is either polystyrene (PS) or polyvinyltoluene (PVT), while the primary and secondary fluors are p-Terphenyl and POPOP-type, respectively.
-These scintillators are commercially available from Eljen Technology as EJ-200.
+These scintillators are commercially available from Eljen Technology as EJ-200 with PVT substrate material.
+The PS-based scintillators were prepared by Eljen specifically for these studies as a custom request.

 The rods were irradiated with different dose rates at room temperature in three irradiation facilities.
 Irradiations from $80.6\,$Gy/h to $3.9\,$kGy/h with integrated doses of $70\,$kGy were performed at the National Institute for Standards and Technology (NIST) in Gaithersburg, MD, using $\ch{^{60}Co}$.
 Lower dose rate irradiations from 3.0 to $9.8\,$Gy/h with total doses ranging from 12.6 to $42\,$kGy were performed at Goddard Space Flight Center, using also $\ch{^{60}Co}$.
 The lowest dose rate irradiations were performed at the GIF++ facility at CERN \cite{PFEIFFER201791} using $\ch{^{137}Cs}$ with a dose rate of $2.2\,$Gy/h to a total dose of $13.2\,$kGy.
 The dose and dose rate uncertainties are 1.2\% for the NIST irradiations and 10\% for the Goddard and GIF++ irradiations.
 All samples were stored in a dark container after irradiation until annealing was complete.